-We are pleased to introduce the Initiative for Girls and Women with Autism Spectrum Disorders at the Yale Child Study Center, supported by a gift from the Imagine 247 Foundation.
-The Initiative is designed to address the unique needs of girls and women with Autism Spectrum Disorders (ASDs).
-ASDs are characterized by impairment in communication and socialization, as well as restricted and repetitive behaviors.
+Welcome to the Initiative for Girls and Women with Autism Spectrum Disorders at the Yale Child Study Center, supported by a gift from Marilyn and Jim Simons as well as other donors.
+We are in the 4th year of the Initiative, working to address the unique needs of girls and women with Autism Spectrum Disorders (ASDs).
 Over the last ten years, ASD interventionists and researchers have begun to appreciate that the development of socialization and communication processes for girls and women is quite different from that of boys and men.
-Unfortunately, the research and intervention implications of these differences have not been systematically addressed for children and adults with ASDs.
-The Initiative for Girls and Women with ASDs is designed to address these communication and socialization differences through recreational and communal activities.
-These activities will allow the participants to pursue their particular interests and leisure activities in a safe and supportive environment.
+Unfortunately, the research and intervention implications of these differences have not been systematically addressed for girls and women with ASDs.
+The Initiative is designed to address these communication and socialization differences through recreational and communal activities.
+These activities allow our participants to pursue their particular interests and leisure activities in a safe and supportive environment.

 The purposes of the Initiative are:

 - To understand the unique needs of teens and young women with ASDs;

 - To promote social development through recreational and communal activities and to measure gains in social development, a sense of personal competency and self-worth;

 - To educate others and inspire research regarding the unique profile and needs of girls with ASDs.

 Dr. Pam Ventola, Assistant Professor at the Yale Child Study Center, is finishing up a study that shows that girls with autism between the ages of four to nine years responded very well, and better than boys with autism of comparable age, to four months of intervention.
 The intervention is Pivotal Response Therapy, which teaches children with autism to interact with others through the medium of play.
 A full description of Dr. Ventola's work can be found at http://medicine.yale.edu/news/article.aspx?id=14715.